| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 through Farm Bill hearings the need for Conservation and Farm Program

+spending to be left alone.
 We also talked about the battle between Congress and the EPA over regulation of Greenhouse Gas Emissions.
 Congressman Lucas believes that there is a good chance that the Congress will go on record calling on EPA to do move forward with their intention to regulate GHGs.
 We have at our link below the full story as well as the audio of the conversation that we had with Congressman Frank Lucas.
 We also have a link that jumps to another page on our website where we have posted the entire speech and questions after from the Congressman as he addressed the full house at the morning session of the Oklahoma Association of Conservation Districts.
 Click here for more with Congressman Frank Lucas- including lots of audio. | |

-Conservation Leaders Honor Lawmakers and Conservationists at Annual OACD Meeting ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Oklahoma
+| Conservation Leaders Honor Lawmakers and Conservationists at Annual OACD Meeting ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Oklahoma

 Association of Conservation Districts honored lawmakers and